ONSdigital/census-fwmt-job-service-v3/.github/pull_request_template.md

-# Related Issues
+# Issue Summary
-- issue goes here
+- link to jira ticket/feature?

 # Proposed Changes
-- change 1
-- change 2
+- quick description of what changes were made

 # Additional Info
 - any additional information or context